 As a part of Oswestry’s Wilfred Owen festival we will be staging an Artists Trail starting on Saturday 15th September and finishing on Saturday 17th November 2018.
-Artists young and old, both local and those from further afield will be exhibiting there work in a wide variety of mediums in a range of accessible venues throughout the town.
+Artists young and old, both local and those from further afield will be exhibiting their work in a wide variety of mediums in a range of accessible venues throughout the town.
 The theme for the exhibits has a wide brief “War & Conflict – Poetry & Peace”

 A similar theme “World War Then – Poetry and Peace Now” has also been adopted by the annual Oswestry Visitor & Exhibition Centre Art Competition where local professional and amateur artists are invited to enter one or two recent works.
 The exhibits will be on show at the visitor centre in Church Terrace, Oswestry from October 5th to November 24th.